 The very same idea can be applied to a topic central to this course, the design of an ECG amplifier.
-The actual electrical sources in the heart are often modeled as current sources, so we can conceptualize the heart sources in the body (itself treated as a passive conductor, in other words a kind of generalized resistance) as a current source in parallel with a resistor (what is known as a Norton equivalent).
-Doing so allows us to approximate, for instance, what range of voltage differences will be measured on the body surface, and thus how much gain (or amplification) our ECG amplifier will need to supply in order to make the range of the amplifier output signals big enough to convert to a computerized signal.
-At the same time, knowing the equivalent model for the amplifier (specifically, its impedance as seen from where it is attached to the body) allows us to determine if the amplifier will draw enough current to substantially change the ECG signal we want to measure.
-As with the cell phone amplifier, this process of 1) reducing complex systems to a sequence of interconnected subsystems, 2) modeling each subsystem with its own simplified (equivalent) model, and then 3) understanding the effects of each subsystem on the other systems it connects to, can be applied all along the way from heart itself to an ECG display on a computer (or phone) screen, and at different levels of detail in each stage of the process.
-(For example, as we will talk about later, we can use a similar approach to understand the relationship between the specifics of cardiac electrical activity and the voltage differences between locations on the body surface that result.)
+The actual electrical sources in the heart are often modeled as current sources, so a heart source in the body can be treated as an ideal current source in parallel with a resistor (or a Norton equivalent).
+Doing so allows us to approximate, for instance, the level of voltage difference that will be measured on the body surface, and thus how much gain (or amplification) our ECG amplifier will need to supply in order to make the range of the amplifier output signals big enough to convert to a computerized signal.
+At the same time, knowing the Norton model, along with the Thevenin model for the amplifier (specifically, its impedance as seen from where it is attached to the body) allows us to determine if the amplifier will draw enough current to substantially change the ECG signal we want to measure.
+As with the cell phone amplifier, this process of 1) reducing complex systems to a sequence of interconnected subsystems, 2) modeling each subsystem with its own simplified (equivalent) model, and then 3) understanding the effects of each subsystem on the other subsystems it connects to, can be applied all along the way from acquiring a signal from the heart to displaying the signal on a computer (or phone) screen, and at different levels of detail in each stage of the process.

-Part I
+PART I

 - a.
 Find the input resistance of the oscilloscope using your ohmmeter (make sure the oscilloscope is set for DC coupling!).
 What is the input resistance measured by the ohmmeter? - b.
-Find the DC input resistance of the oscilloscope by using a DC power supply, a resistor, and voltage division.
-Use a resistor that is comparable to the resistance of the oscilloscope ($300 \text{ k}\Omega\text{-}3M\Omega$).
-Note that the equivalent circuit for the oscilloscope is just a resistor!
-Hint: Use the oscilloscope to measure the voltage across itself.
+Find the DC input resistance of the oscilloscope by using aDCpower supply, a resistor, and voltage division, see Figure 4.
+Use a resistor that is comparable to the resistance of the oscilloscope $(300\,k\Omega-3\,M\Omega)$.
+The equivalent circuit for the oscilloscope is just a resistor!
+Hints: Use the oscilloscope to measure the voltage across itself.
 (For the best precision, press the cursor button in the measurements area of the front panel, select the y-direction cursors from the menu at the bottom of the screen, and then Y1 (or Y2) from the same menu, and then move the cursor to the middle of the line showing the voltage.
 The cursor reading is the voltage relative to ground, which is what you want.